derektypist/ajax-test/README.md

-Welcome to Ajax Testing
+# Ajax Testing

-Tables and Pagination applied
+Welcome to Ajax Testing.
+Tables and Pagination are applied.

+## Technologies

+* HTML5
+* JavaScript